Aparna0224/hadoop-docker/README.md

 🎓 Project for learning Hadoop and Docker integration

 📜 License
-This project is licensed under the MIT License – use it, modify it, and share it.
+This project is licensed under the MIT License – feel free to use, modify, and share!